The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs

 \subsection{Experimental Setup}

-We generalize the process outlined in Section~\ref{sec:case3} into 4 steps, in order to collect data on multiple websites, and show how this matching can be done at scale.
+We generalize the process outlined in Section~\ref{sec:case3} into 4 steps, to scale the data collection process on multiple websites:

-\point{Step S1} Similar crawling executed as in Section~\ref{sec:adoption}, but focused on the 2,308 of the top 10K websites loading \FBP. \point{Step S2} Similar to S1, but with 2 main differences: \begin{itemize} \item Before the 2,308 websites are revisited, their previously stored \fbp cookie is loaded.
-We only store and then load the \fbp cookie and not other cookies, since the rest of cookies may be session cookies that have expired and restoring them could cause unknown behavior on the website's functionality. \item While waiting for the navigation to complete, we monitor the network traffic and capture all outgoing GET requests to \FB that include the \fbp as a query parameter.
-Thus, we establish when \FB is being informed for the activity of the visitor upon each visit in each of the 2,308 websites, and thus being able to build a browsing history for each website under a ``pseudonym''. \end{itemize} \point{Step S3} This experiment does not include any crawling.
-Instead, we create a ``dummy'' account on Facebook and browse around their wall for different sponsored or suggested content to appear.
-Then, by clicking on any of these items, a unique \FBCLID associated with the specific user is generated and attached to each outgoing URL.
-Thus, \FB can alert its associate website that this user is coming from \FB.
-To perform this activity at scale, we store this ID and use it in the crawling of the next step, S4. \point{Step S4} Similar to S2, but with a fundamental difference.
+\point{Step S1} Similar crawling as in Sec.~\ref{sec:adoption}, but on \TrancoFBP websites. \point{Step S2} Similar to S1, but with 2 differences: (1) we load only \fbp, and no other to avoid loading session cookies; (2) while waiting for navigation to complete, we monitor all GET requests to \FB that include \fbp as a query parameter with its value, allowing \FB to build a browsing history for each site, under a user ``pseudonym''.

+\point{Step S3} Extracting a real \FBCLID value from a dummy \FB account.
+We store this ID and use it in the next crawling, in S4. \point{Step S4} Similar to S2, but with a fundamental difference.